 Often overlooked, tile is still a popular choice for countertops and backsplashes.
 With a wide range of styles – from handmade ceramics to neutrals and bold primary colors – you can create a variety of looks.
 It’s durable and easy to maintain.
 Whether it’s old-world or a more modern look you want, tile provides the versatility that makes it a classic countertop choice.

 Thinking of redesigning your kitchen?
-Come take a look at the Agentis showroom for ideas and advice.
+Come take a look at the Agentis showroom for ideas and advice on granite alternatives.